Dynatrace/OneAgent-SDK-for-Java/samples/README.md

 ![in-process-linking-service](img/in-process-linking-service.png)

 ### Run WebRequest sample application

 This Application shows how to trace outgoing- and incoming webrequests.
 To run this sample you just go into the sample directory and run the sample by typing:

 - run sample: `mvn exec:exec`

 ### Run Messaging sample application

 This Application shows how to trace outgoing, receiving and processing of incoming messages.
 To run this sample you just go into the sample directory and run the sample by typing:

 - run sample: `mvn exec:exec`

 ### Run DatabaseRequest sample application

 This Application shows how to trace database requests.
 To run this sample you just go into the sample directory and run the sample by typing:

 - run sample: `mvn exec:exec`

 To run this sample you need to create a custom service for your tenant.
 See source of sample app for details.

+### Run custom service sample application

+This Application shows how to trace a custom service.
+To run this sample, go into the sample directory and run the sample by typing:

+- run sample: `mvn exec:exec`